Scent Work for Dogs

 Fouling the search area is a non-qualifying fault in trials and you will be directed by the judge to leave the search area immediately should it occur.

-Here are some tips to avoid your dog fouling in the search area:
+Here are some tips to avoid your dog fouling in the search area from Sue Sternberg's webinar P for Pronounced or Pee? available at Scent Work University.

 Interrupt “pee” sniffing behaviour in searching and only reward focussed searching.
 If dogs are allowed to urinate while searching it can become part of the behaviour chain and very difficult to re-train.